 If, after a while, you find that you’ve incorrectly estimated your ability to follow the plan, simply make adjustments as needed.
 The goal for this month, and the four that follow, is to implement steps that are realistic for you – what you can manage, and not what will overburden you.

 To help with this month’s exercise, you can download and use the following document: Ramadan Early Bird worksheet (1st edition).

 To help you with this month’s focus, check out the following:

-All the best with this step in Ramadan preparation; and feel free to share your feedback or progress in the Comments section.
+All the best with this first step in Ramadan prep; and feel free to share your feedback or progress in the Comments section or via email.